victorcappa/stee-lauder-ar-holiday/README.md

 <!-- LICENSE -->
 ## License

-All intellectual property is owned by Marvel Studios and Coca Cola Company
+All intellectual property is owned by Estee Lauder

 <p align="right">(<a href="#top">back to top</a>)</p>